 In tumor care, different types of doctors who specialize in tumors, called oncologists, often work together to create a patient’s overall treatment plan that combines different types of treatments.
-This is called a multidisciplinary team and is especially important for people with NETs.
-Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, physical therapists, occupational therapists, and others.
+This is called a multidisciplinary team and is especially important for people with neuroendocrine tumors (NETs).
+Medical teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, physical therapists, occupational therapists, and others.
 Learn more about the clinicians who provide cancer care.

-Approximately 25% to 35% of pheochromocytomas and paragangliomas may be linked to a genetic syndrome (see Risk Factors).
-When planning treatment, all patients diagnosed with these tumor types should meet with a cancer genetics team to learn whether the tumor is associated with a specific syndrome.
+Up to 40% of pheochromocytomas and paragangliomas may be linked to a genetic syndrome (see Risk Factors).
+When planning treatment, all patients diagnosed with these tumor types should meet with a genetics team to learn whether the tumor is associated with a specific syndrome.
 Some syndromes are more likely to cause malignant tumors, multiple tumors, or recurrent disease.
 By identifying a hereditary syndrome, doctors can also screen for other tumors related to that syndrome.
-In addition, it is important to learn if any other members of your family may have had these tumors in the past.
+In addition, it is important to learn if any other members of your family may have had these tumors in the past, if possible.
 If so, the syndrome may affect other family members, and specific genetic tests may be recommended for them.
 Learn more about genetic testing.